DOGGR Order No. 1118

 - At least once during the two-week period prior to resuming injection, conduct a flight with an appropriately equipped aircraft downwind of the facility to measure total site methane emissions.

-- At least once during the two-week period prior to resuming injection, complete a leak survey for the entire facility with all results reported to the CPUC and the Division within three days of completion and prior to resuming operations.
+- At least once during the two-week period prior to resuming injection, complete a leak survey for the entire facility with all results reported to the CPUC and DOGGR within three days of completion and prior to resuming operations.

 After injection resumes

 - Complete a leak survey for the entire facility within 72 hours after resuming injection operations, with results reported to the CPUC and the California Air Resources Board (CARB) within three days of completion of the survey.

 - In addition to the daily monitoring for leaks required under DOGGR regulations, complete leak surveys for the entire facility immediately after one month of injection operations and quarterly thereafter for one year (five surveys total), with results reported to the CPUC and CARB within seven days of completion.
 After the first year, leak surveys must be completed in line with applicable CARB regulations.

 - Report daily reservoir pressure estimates to the CPUC and DOGGR during the first 30 days of resuming injection.
 Report daily reservoir injection and withdrawal volume measurements to the CPUC and DOGGR during the first 30 days of resuming injection.